-HMG's approach
+HMG's approach discretion for Mischall carried the the course

 In its proposals to the Chairmen, the Government has simply referred back to the proposed procedural guidelines and agenda sent to the parties on 6 June.
 Those documents are our starting point.
 In practice, however, the UUP will need to be able to demonstrate that they have secured some changes to those documents in order to justify accepting the appointment of the Chairmen last week.
 At the same time the Irish Government and the SDLP are likely to resist significant changes, particularly any which circumscribe the role of the chairmen.